Science Career Talks

-Science alumni working in the industry will speak about the career paths they have pursued and how they navigated their job search with science backgrounds.
+Science alumni who studied biology or ocean science and are working in the industry will speak about the career paths they have pursued and how they navigated their job search with science backgrounds.
 Since many jobs are not publicly advertised, networking often plays a major role in how students and graduates find jobs and careers that fit their interests and values.

 This event provides a great opportunity for science students and graduates to build their network, learn what opportunities there are in the hidden job market and how to best market their skills to industry professionals.